Vandalism funding to repair school property

 If your vandalism costs go over your upper limit, you can get top-up funding.

-To work out how much additional funding you can claim, download:
+Download the Vandalism top-up calculator to work out how much additional funding you can claim.

 To use the vandalism top-up calculator, enter: